-IV Therapy Passport
+IV Therapy Passport Record of Achievement

 This is a summary of the health care professional's IV Therapy Passport pathway.
 It details their specific intravenous therapy skills, which they are able to transfer between organisations with, without the need to retrain.